ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

     He must then find the answer, $A$, to the query as follows: if, after parsing, the character at position $p$ is contained in a formatted range, then $A$ is the number of non-formatting chars in this formatted range; otherwise, $A=3141592$.
     Once he has found $A$, he must update his decryption key via $d = d + A \cdot 2^i \mod{10^9}$, where $i$ is the number of this query.

 Help Chef answer the $Q$ queries.
-To prove that you can do it, you only need to print the final value of $d$ for each testcase!
+To prove that you can do it, you only need to print the final value of $d$ for each test case!

 ### Input
 - The first line of the input contains a single integer $T$ denoting the number of test cases.
 The description of $T$ test cases follows.